BkrmDahal/kubernetes_flaskapp/README.md

-## Step for deploying in Kub cluster
+## Step for deploy in Kub cluster
-1. Copy config to your kube config **only if your using digital ocean managed cluster**
+1. Copy config to your kube config
 ```bash
 cp config.yaml ~/.kube/config
 ```

-2. Always make news new namespace
+2. Always make new namespace

 ```yaml
 kind: Namespace